 STAND WITH SAVE.
 EVERY DAY & IN TIMES OF CRISIS.

-Like us, you're probably feeling scared, confined, powerless, and maybe a little bit frustrated.
 We know that even in these uncertain times, you are looking to help in whatever ways you can, and this page was created just for YOU!
-Together, we can help children who really need it right now.
+Together, we can help children who continue to struggle due to the Coronavirus pandemic.

 We're in this together!

 Share what you’re doing at home while raising funds & awareness!

 - Create a fundraising page here and set your own goal!
 Let everyone know what you’re doing at home during this time & share your fundraising page link via email and your social channels, and tag #StandWithSave